mozilla/ai-guide/templates/content/introduction/index.md

 ## Introduction

 #### If you're new to AI
+Read these two sections first.
+They will help you understand the current lay of the land, along with what all this new jargon means so that you're not completely lost.
 <div class="imagelinks">
     <a href="/content/ai-basics/" class="imagelink">AI Basics</a>
     <a href="/content/llms-101/" class="imagelink">Language Models 101</a>
 </div>

 #### Getting started with code
+This is the first part of the "Choosing ML Models" section.

 <code>
 {% include "content/choosing-ml-models/ai-guide-pick-a-model-test-a-model.html" %}
 </code>